rootcanopy/Book-Reviews/README.md

 There was some virtualenv tutorials I used from here https://realpython.com/

+StackOverflow of course

 ## **Acknowledgements**

 Kevin and Xavier for always lending some time & advice

 My Mentor

-The Dude with the similiar project - Ali Magee, my hat goes off to him,
+Ali Magee, my hats off to him

 Migue Grinberg - I even bought the MiniBlog course after discovering his work, after buying his book, Flask - Python for WebDevelopment